seanpmaxwell/jet-logger/README.md

 ### Guide
 The logger package's main export is the `Logger` class.
 Logger can used statically or as an instance object with settings configured through a constructor.
 Variables passed through the constructor will take priority over environment variables.
+Note that file-writes happend asynchronously.

 - The four environment variables are:
     - `JET_LOGGER_MODE`: can be `'CONSOLE'`(default), `'FILE'`, `'CUSTOM'`, and `'OFF'`.